Kinto/kinto-http.js/README.md

 ## Attachments

 If the [attachment](https://github.com/Kinto/kinto-attachment) capability is available from the Kinto server, you can attach files to records.
-Files must be passed as [data urls](http://dataurl.net/#about).

-Data urls can be generated using the [FileReader API](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL).
+Files must be passed as [data urls](http://dataurl.net/#about), which can be generated using the [FileReader API](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL) in the browser.

 ### Adding an attachment to a record